laurenmedica/DSP3/README.md

 CNN.ipynb
 ```

 Run all cells in order.
-This will:
+This notebook:

-- Resize and normalize images
+- Resizes and normalizes images
-- Split data into training and testing sets (80/20)
+- Splits data into training and testing sets (80/20)
-- Train a CNN model
+- Trains a CNN model
-- Generate predictions
+- Generates predictions
-- Output:
-  - Accuracy
-  - F1-score
-  - Precision
-  - Recall
-- Display confusion matrices and training curves
+- Outputs performance metrics (accuracy, F1, precision, recall)
+- Produces visualizations saved as PDF files

 ---